2005czq/Yooc_AutoExam/README.md

 ### Adjusting Noise in the Script

-The script simulates human-like duration in the exam.
-This delay is randomized based on the `noise` factor in `yooc_exam.py`.
+The script will incorporate noise in the test duration.
+This noise is based on the `noise` parameters in `yooc_exam.py`.

 ```python
 noise = 0.1  # noise of sleep time